cassiozen/mithryn-ttrpg/players guide.md

 #### Starting Wealth

-At character creation, you begin with 50 silver to spend on weapons, armor, and useful tools.
+At character creation, you begin with 50 gold pieces to spend on weapons, armor, and useful tools.
 Alternatively, you may select one of the Starting Kits below:

 #### Starting Kits